DFRobot/pxt-DFRobot_WIFI_IoT_I2C/README.md

 })
 ```

-* 按下A键向ThingSpeak发送数据
-* Press A to send data to ThingSpeak
+* Press button A to send data to ThingSpeak

 ```blocks
 input.onButtonPressed(Button.A, function () {